Assessing the Efficacy of the Franklin Scholars Peer Mentoring Programme

 Ethical Review – The NHS Research Ethics Committee has confirmed that, for this type of research in the UK, schools can individually decide whether they would like to take part.
 In addition, the University of Utah Ethical Review Board has approved Dr. Melissa Schaefer to assist in analysing the data from the study.
 Should you have any questions regarding the analysis of data from this project, Dr. Schaefer can be reached at email@example.com and contact information for the University of Utah Ethical Review Board can be found here.

 Consent from schools – We have secured research agreements with each participating school (listed below), giving us consent to go forward with the study as described here.

 Consent from parents – We will ask for parental consent for each student participant.
 Students for whom we do not secure consent will still be asked to take the assessments (so that they are not identifiable by their peers as students whose parents withheld consent), but their test materials will be destroyed immediately after collection by Franklin Scholars.

 Consent from students – Students will have the option to discreetly opt in or opt out of the study by simply choosing not to complete the test and/or choosing not to write their name on their test papers.

 We have a data protection policy in place, aligned with GDPR and designed to protect your students’ data.
 In addition, under this project, a series of data protection policies will be put in place to protect both electronic and paper-based data.
-All hard copies of the data will be kept in a locked cabinet on Franklin Scholars property and will be destroyed in July 2021.
+All hard copies of the data will be kept in a locked cabinet on Franklin Scholars property for a minimum of five years.
 Anonymised data will be shared with research collaborators who will undertake an independent assessment of our programme.
 Aside from these research collaborators, data will never be published or released to any third parties in a dis-aggregated manner.